JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 ### IDE Setup

-Since 2024.2, LSP API sources are provided with the `IntelliJ IDEA Ultimate sources` artifact.
+Since 2024.2, LSP API sources are provided with the `IntelliJ IDEA sources` artifact.
 See [](tools_intellij_platform_gradle_plugin.md#attaching-sources-in-the-ide) on how to enable downloading sources.
 Then, use <ui-path>Navigate | Class...</ui-path> to open the `LspServerManager` class.
 In the opened editor, invoke <control>Download IntelliJ Platform sources</control> to download and attach sources.

 #### Earlier IDE Versions

-The LSP API sources are bundled in the IntelliJ IDEA Ultimate distribution and can be found within the <path>\$IDEA_INSTALLATION\$/lib/src/src_lsp-openapi.zip</path> archive.
+The LSP API sources are bundled in the IntelliJ IDEA distribution and can be found within the <path>\$IDEA_INSTALLATION\$/lib/src/src_lsp-openapi.zip</path> archive.

 > Due to technical limitations in IDEs before 2024.1, it is necessary to manually attach sources to the IntelliJ IDEA Ultimate dependency.
 > To do so, when reviewing the compiled class which belongs to the LSP API, run the _Choose Sources..._ action, and point to the